rasterradio/Kumite/README.md

 ### Ring Out

 If a player falls outside of the ring, they will suffer a Knockdown and take 2 points of damage.
 Only one character can be damaged from ringing out at a time.
+If both players Ring Out, whichever player hits the ground first will take damage.
 Players can't walk off the ring and must dash, evade, or get pushed back or knocked off the ring.

-DDamage does not stack if a player is hit and knocked out of the ring.
+Damage does not stack if a player is hit and knocked out of the ring.
 Instead, damage is only dealt from the more powerful source.
-So if a player is knocked out of the ring by a normal attack, they will take 2 points of damage from the Ring Out.
-If they are knocked out by a Power Attack they will take 3 points of damage from the Power Attack.
+So if a player is Ringed Out by a normal attack, they will only take 2 points of damage from the Ring Out.
+If they are Ringed Out by a Power Attack they will only take 3 points of damage from the Power Attack.

 ## Future Concepts